 One aspect of the Raspberry Point Farms that is not mechanized.
 A diver sinks 400+ floating OysterGro® cages a day to keep them safe from winter ice.

-On day 3 I took my first helicopter ride with Brian Fortune, owner of Bill and Stanley Oyster Co.
+On day three, I took my first helicopter ride with Brian Fortune, owner of Bill and Stanley Oyster Co.
 Brian was a pioneer of the mussel industry on PEI, starting Atlantic Aquafarms / Canadian Cove Mussels back in the late 80’s.
 Brian since sold the mussel giant and went heavily into the oyster business, farming about 1200 acres of leases on PEI.
 Much of his business on PEI was centered on catching wild oyster seed and growing it out for a season for sale to other growers.
 It was great to see this side of the business that you never hear about.

 Today we were flying from his home in Orwell, PEI to his farm sites on the south side of Nova Scotia.
 We lifted off and took a quick lap around some of oyster leases on PEI.
 We headed south towards Nova Scotia at a speed of 107 knots.
 Brian seemed to know just about everyone in the business.
 We talked shop and made quick work across the narrow part of the island towards Whitehead Harbor.
 With an additional 1300 acres on Nova Scotia, touring his leases by helicopter was the only way it was possible in a single day.
 Brian floats all of his oysters on NS in OysterGro® systems, which seemed to be the new gear of choice in the Maritimes.
 He had rights to entire bays.
 Again I was feeling very jealous of the resources that the sparsely populated country offered.